 In the UK, there are in the region of 1800 deaths from asthma every year.
 It affects both children and adults and an attack can be rapidly fatal if not treated effectively.
 Fortunately, a well trained first aider can make a real difference to the outcome.

-Asthma it extremely common in ‘developed’ countries and it's not fully understood why this has become the case.
+Asthma is extremely common in high income countries and it's not fully understood why this has become the case.
 Asthma is closely related to several other conditions, including anaphylaxis, eczema and hay fever and the evidence is starting to suggest that these are all different manifestations of the same disease process.
-Indeed, it is sometimes difficult to differentiate between an asthma attack and anaphylaxis as they may share many of the same features.
+Indeed, it's sometimes difficult to differentiate between an asthma attack and anaphylaxis, as they may share many of the same features.

 Asthma is a chronic condition where airways have become thickened and more sensitive.
 An inappropriate immune system reaction then results in widespread narrowing of the lower airways.
 The muscles around the airways contract, the walls of the airways swell, and then these narrowed tubes become congested with sticky mucus.
 This can significantly impair gas exchange, leading to respiratory distress and lowered oxygen levels.

 The triggers for asthma are specific to the individual, who will usually know what causes them to have an attack.
-They can be broadly grouped into intrinsic (such as stress and emotion) and extrinsic (such as a change in air temperature or exercise) triggers.
+Common triggers are:

 Prevention better than Cure